ar1syr0/Fit_Dashboard/README.md

 Cronometer lets you export a `dailysummary.csv` covering all macro and micronutrient data.
 The export is web-only (not available in the Android app) — the workflow handles this by uploading the CSV to a Google Drive folder, which Apps Script reads automatically on a daily schedule.
-Currenly working a few automated solutions for direct feed through github sources but none suits me for now.
+Currently working on a few automated solutions for direct feed through GitHub sources, but none suits me for now.

 ---